2022 update: listen to Doug Nordman’s audio recording of “The Fog Of Work”!

-In a military career, a good “sabbatical” opportunity pops up during a 30-day leave or after leaving the service.
+In a military career, a good “sabbatical” opportunity pops up during a 30-day leave or while on terminal leave, or even after leaving the service.
 It could happen after retiring from active duty, or after leaving active duty for the Reserves, or even when making a clean break from the uniform.
 A similar opportunity in a civilian career is after a corporate sabbatical (for the few companies that still do sabbaticals) or… a layoff.

 Let’s say that again: Break free of the fog of work.
 Make a plan, and then execute it.